pweyrich/angular-material-extensions/projects/extensions/README.md

 ```

 ## MatSelectionColumnComponent
-A component which registers both a header cell def and a cell def for a column that provides checkboxes to select rows using a SelectionModel.
+A component which registers both a header cell def and a cell def for a column that provides checkboxes to select rows based on a SelectionModel.

 ### Usage
 ```ts